Nine years ago, when I first started homeschooling, I felt a little bit like a duck. A duck without any water on its back.

 Homeschooling is so much more than having your kids learn at home and answering questions about pyjamas and socialisation.

-Homeschooling is about reading to your kids, talking to your kids.
+Homeschooling is about reading to your kids and talking to your kids.
 Cooking meals in the name of mathematics with your kids.

 Homeschooling is having the freedom to travel as a family, to watch films on rainy days (or on sunny days with the curtains closed).